 An annuity is an insurance product designed to provide income -- either at some future date or immediately.
 With any annuity, the consumer makes at least one payment (called a "premium") to an insurance company.
 The insurance company, in turn, agrees to provide income payments to the consumer in the future or right away.
 Because there are several different varieties of annuities, it is easiest to break them into two broad groups -- deferred annuities (those designed to pay in the future) and immediate annuities (those designed to provide income immediately.)

 What should one look for in an annuity provider?

-When purchasing an annuity from an insurance company, you are placing your money, your trust and part of your future financial well-being with that company.
-Be sure that the company you choose has a long track record of meeting its financial obligations and is financially strong.
-By researching and comparing the financial condition and credit ratings of several insurance companies you will be able to make an informed decision.
+When purchasing an annuity from an insurance company, you are placing your money, your trust, and part of your future financial well-being with that company.
+Be sure that the company you choose has a long track record of meeting its financial obligations and is financially secure.
+By researching and comparing the financial condition and credit ratings of several insurance companies, you will be able to make an informed decision.